zksecurity/clean/README.md

 This repository is currently a playground for the team at zkSecurity to explore and master Lean.

-Its intended to become our monorepo for Lean utilities, libraries, etc.
+It's intended to become our monorepo for Lean utilities, libraries, etc.

 ## Using the repo